Women In Journalism Movies

 Most newspapers are edited by men, in my opinion, because they've always been edited by men and are owned by men.
 Another constituent of the glass ceiling is the fact that, while journalism prides itself on being a meritocracy, the standards for judgment are extremely subjective and idiosyncratic.
 I have seen the exact same reporter, with the same work habits writing the same stories, praised as a genius in one news organization and scorned as an idiot in another.

 Also, the skills that make good managers are not the same as the skills that make good reporters.
-In fact, the skill sets are often inimical, which is why the management of some "promote from within" journalism companies is sometimes to ineffectual and occasionally even incompetent.
+In fact, the skill sets are often inimical, which is why the management of some "promote from within" journalism companies is sometimes so ineffectual and occasionally even incompetent (like the late lamented UPI).
 That is to say, being a good reporter doesn't mean you'll be a good manager.

 Finally, my personal experience has been that women are prospering in fields where they have a modicum of control over their working environment and hours, where they work days, without much forced overtime, and where a year or two off in mid-career is not considered catastrophic.
 Many daily newspaper reporters in the U.S. work 4 p.m.-12 midnight because they work for morning newspapers.
 There is a lot of overnight work as well.
 Broadcast news shifts are even worse, typically starting at 4 a.m for morning-drive radio shifts.
 Plus, the unpredictability of the news business produces frequent occasions when overtime or travel is mandatory, which is not conducive to good parenting for men or women.